 4.1.
 The celebration of Sunday Mass is critical to the spiritual life of the community and must be available at all military installations whenever possible.
 This celebration must conform to the General Instruction on the Roman Missal (GIRM).

 4.2.
 The unnecessary multiplication of Sunday Masses is discouraged.
-Vigil Masses that are mere celebrations of convenience, of poor quality, or divisive of the community are likewise discouraged.
+Saturday anticipated Masses that are mere celebrations of convenience, of poor quality, or divisive of the community are likewise discouraged.

 4.3.
 The priest without exception is expected to celebrate daily Mass – even if privately on days off, holidays, or times when a scheduled Mass is not feasible.
 Personal spiritual sustenance is sufficient justification for this expectation because of the special challenges of the priest-chaplain living a military lifestyle.